 Max-Planck-Gesellschaft

 A physicist, Nobel prize winner and the founder of quantum physics, Max Planck was driven by a desire to research and understand.
-And this is precisely what the research organisation that bears his name has made its guiding philosophy.
-The Max Planck Society has been very successful with its top-level basic research: it has produced 29 Nobel prize winners who were scientific members of the Max Planck Society or its predecessor, the Kaiser Wilhelm Society, in the year in which they received their prize, two of which were women.
+And this is precisely what the German research organisation that bears his name has made its guiding philosophy.
+The Max Planck Society has been very successful with its top-level basic research and has 31 Nobel Laureates among the ranks of its scientists.

 Explore